ktorn/completium-landing/docs/dapp-miles/miles8.md

 In order to make it available accross the React project, these methods are managed with a <a href="https://www.npmjs.com/package/constate">Constate</a> storage.
 Constate provides a local centralized storage for React project with minimum effort.

 `dapp.js` defines a node `DAppProvider` that needs to be wrap the App node.
-The *FIX ME* section is to be found line 53 du fichier `src/DApp.js`:
+The *FIX ME* section is to be found line 53 in   `src/DApp.js` file:

 ```js
 function App() {